biellls/python_swift_generation/README.md

 ### Finished

 - Generate wrappers for functions, classes and modules
-- Translate types
+- Translate python types to swift
 - Optional types map to swift nullable (null safe Python!)
-- Union types generate several function definitions
+- Union types generate overloaded function definitions
 - @overload annotations are parsed from the source file manually (afaik there's no other way) and generate overloaded function definitions
 - If no return type is specified it returns a discardable PythonObject
 - Support python properties